antoinecarme/pyaf/README.md

 This project was started in summer 2016 as a POC to check the feasibility of an automatic forecasting tool based only on python available data science software (numpy, scipy, pandas, scikit-learn etc).

-PyAF is provided as an open source library (BSD-3 License).

 See the [AUTHORS.rst](AUTHORS.rst) file for a complete list of contributors.